rrrnld/earth-observation-for-journalism/README.md

 Copernicus Open Access Hub is the platform which is openly distributing the Terrabytes of Sentinel-2 data which these notebooks rely on.
 A (free) Scihub account is needed in order to follow this documentation interactively.
 The registration form can be found at https://scihub.copernicus.eu/dhus/.

+## Target Audience

+These notebooks assume Python knowledge as well as familiarity with common Python data processing tools like the `pandas` library.

 ## Obtaining and Running the Code